Melbourne: Education

 Of the top twenty high schools in Australia according to the My Choice Schools Ranking, five are in Melbourne.
-There has also been a rapid increase in the number of International students studying in the city, with Melbourne considered the 5th best student city in the world for studying abroad in the 2026 Best Student Cities ranking by QS.
+There has also been a rapid increase in the number of international students studying in the city, with Melbourne considered the fifth-best student city in the world for studying abroad in the 2026 Best Student Cities ranking by QS.
 Eight public universities operate in Melbourne: the University of Melbourne, Monash University, Swinburne University of Technology, Deakin University, Royal Melbourne Institute of Technology (RMIT University), La Trobe University, Australian Catholic University (ACU) and Victoria University (VU).

-Melbourne universities have campuses all over Australia and some internationally.
+Melbourne universities have campuses throughout Australia and overseas.
 Swinburne University and Monash University have campuses in Malaysia, RMIT in Vietnam, with Monash also having a campus in Indonesia and research centres in Prato, Italy, and a joint partnership research academy with IIT Bombay in Mumbai, India.
-The University of Melbourne, the second oldest university in Australia, is the highest ranked university in Australia across the three major global rankings as of July 2025 – QS (19th), THES (39th) and the Academic Ranking of World Universities (37nd), with Monash University also ranking within the top 50 – QS (36th).
+The University of Melbourne, the second-oldest university in Australia, is the highest-ranked university in the nation across the three major global rankings as of July 2025—QS (19th), THES (39th), and the Academic Ranking of World Universities (37th), with Monash University also ranking within the top 50 in QS (36th).
 Both are members of the Group of Eight, a coalition of leading Australian tertiary institutions offering comprehensive and leading education.

-As of 2025 RMIT University is ranked 21st in the world in Architecture.
-The Swinburne University of Technology, based in the inner-city Melbourne suburb of Hawthorn, was as of 2014 ranked 76th–100th in the world for physics by the Academic Ranking of World Universities.
-Deakin University maintains two major campuses in Melbourne and Geelong, and is the third largest university in Victoria.
+As of 2025, RMIT University is ranked 21st in the world in architecture.
+Swinburne University of Technology, based in the inner-city Melbourne suburb of Hawthorn, was ranked 76th–100th in the world for physics by the Academic Ranking of World Universities as of 2014.
+Deakin University maintains two major campuses in Melbourne and Geelong, and is the third-largest university in Victoria.
 In recent years, the number of international students at Melbourne's universities has risen rapidly, a result of an increasing number of places being made available for them.
 Education in Melbourne is overseen by the Victorian Department of Education (DET), whose role is to 'provide policy and planning advice for the delivery of education'.